ARCS General President Evaluates Western Zone Marastoon and Mental Health Center

 Background image

-Health Services Provided to Over 6,700 Patients in Laghman
+Health Services Provided to Thousands of Patients in Badakhshan

-Medical staff of the ARCS have provided health services to thousands of patients across various districts and villages of Laghman Province over the past 30. . .
+Over the past 30 days, medical staff of the ARCS have provided healthcare services to 4,876 outpatients (OPD) across various districts and villages in. . .

 BACK TO NEWS